NadeemaDashan/task-tracker/README.md

 THIS IS FOR PRACTISE USE ONLY

-Basic angular project just for a practise, node modules should be available in order to run this project
+Fully functional basic angular project just for a practise, you can add,delete,update reminder,retrieve the reminders node modules should be available in order to run this project

 Thank you !